 That’s not to say that the UK is perfect.
 There is much work still to do.

-A big reason for this is that different member states are given different voting weights – one person’s vote is often worth more than another’s.
-In that respect, it is similar to the US Electoral College, which I think is also flawed.
+One reason for this is that different member states have different voting weights – one person’s vote is often worth more than another’s.
+This is similar to the US Electoral College, which is also flawed.
 I once posted about the Maltese Anomaly.

-However, I was strongly in favour a close relationship with the EU, and I talk about how a future might have looked, including posts about a possible customs union and the UK’s ongoing deal with the EU, and about how my idea would sideline the need for an Irish Backstop.
+However, I was strongly in favour a close relationship with the EU, or at least a measured dissolution.
+I posted about a possible customs union and the how UK’s ongoing relationship with the EU might have looked, and how this idea would sideline the need for an Irish Backstop.

-For the longest time, there were calls for a re-run of the referendum, in fact this was my disagreement with the Green Party.
+I disagreed with calls for a re-run of the referendum, in fact this was my disagreement with the Green Party.
 This campaign was called the People’s Vote, as if the previous vote had not been a people’s vote.
-I was strongly opposed.
-I believe in using referendums heavily to decide issues, and that each one must be binding.
-So I think it was correct that the Brexit vote was carried through.
+I believe in “direct democracy”, using using referendums to decide issues, but also believe that every one must be binding.
+So I think that the Brexit vote in June 2016 was binding.
 We cannot just ignore results which go against us.

 The Role of the State

 I once wrote an essay on the subject of Public Ownership.

 Especially as I now volunteer, I have a personal interest in the role of charities.